Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 Beowulf and Gilgamesh had the stuff that legends were made of.
 They were fearless leaders who faced insurmountable odds to defeat their enemies and relish in the spoils of victory.

 Beowulf was a prince of the Geats.
 He was on a journey for personal glory and wealth.
 His ultimate goal was to become a king of his own realm.
 Yet, as he worked his way towards his goal, he became a hero and mercenary who constantly went to war with the "devil's agents."
 Monsters and giants roamed the land of the Danes, and, for a price, Beowulf and his small army were willing to exterminate them.
-His major adversaries were Grendal, Grendal's Mother and the Dragon.
+His major adversaries were Grendel, Grendel's Mother, and the Dragon.
 Each one was worse than the other.

-His first battle with Grendal revealed his strength.
-His second with Grendal's Mother proved his determination.
+His first battle with Grendel revealed his strength.
+His second with Grendel's Mother proved his determination.
 In these battles, he insisted on fighting the creatures by himself and on his own terms.
 He didn't use weapons or armor.
 He beat them through brute strength.

 ...there was a problem; [Beowulf] was bored.